Icinga/icinga2/doc/6-distributed-monitoring.md

 from the client to the master.

 You can manually edit the configuration in `/etc/icinga2/repository.d` and fix it.
-That will help with additional notification apply rules or group memberships required for Icinga Web 2 and addons.
+This will help with additional notification apply rules or group memberships required for Icinga Web 2 and addons.